bulib/dataWebsite/share/selecting-a-data-repository.md

 For help using [OpenBU, please contact us](mailto:open-help@bu.edu)!

-Beyond BU, there are a number of data repositories to scholars but there are a few things to keep in mind when you deposit your data.
+There are a number of data repositories available to scholars beyond BU.
+But there are a few things to keep in mind when you deposit your data.

 ## General Solutions